MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/change-your-sharepoint-domain-name.md

     > [!NOTE]
     > If the PowerShell command Start-SPOTenantRename is not found or nothing is returned, make sure you installed the latest SharePoint Online Management Shell.
 Before installing the latest version, you might need to uninstall all previous versions by running `Uninstall-Module Microsoft.Online.SharePoint.PowerShell -Force -AllVersions`.
 For more info about the Start-SPOTenantRename cmdlet, see [Start-SPOTenantRename](/powershell/module/sharepoint-online/start-spotenantrename)

-Please ensure that the creation of new sites in the tenant between scheduling a rename and its start time is limited.
-If the total count of sites increases beyond the supported limit on site count, the rename operation could fail.
-There is a buffer of maximum 100 sites over the limit that the feature can support in this scenario, before the domain change is not allowed.

 You can get the status of the rename by running `Get-SPOTenantRenameStatus`.
 Make sure you open a new PowerShell window to sign in again.
 The date and time shown with this command is in UTC format.
 [More info about Get-SPOTenantRenameStatus](/powershell/module/sharepoint-online/get-spotenantrenamestatus)

 During and after the rename, you can get the state of a site by running `Get-SPOSiteRenameState`.
 For more info about this cmdlet, see [Get-SPOSiteRenameState](/powershell/module/sharepoint-online/get-spositerenamestate).